maxbonner1303-stack/ICT171---Project-Description---35574174/README.md

 **Video Explainer:**

 ## Project Overview
-This project is a personal subscription tracking service built and hosted on Microsoft Azure.
+This project is a personal subscription tracking service built and hosted on an AWS EC2 Virtual Machine.
 The idea came from a common problem: subscriptions pile up over time and people forget to cancel them, leading to unnecessary spending.
 While enterprise-level tools exist for companies, very few solutions exist for personal use.